willmendesneto/micro-frontend-pages/README.md

 The folder `home-page` is the default page of our project, so when you run the containers using `docker-compose up` command and access `http://localhost:8888` you will see the main page or our project with links for all other pages

-### First page
+### Docs

-The folder `first-page` is the first page of our project.
-The page is quite simple for now, but that's the first state of our project.
-You can access the page accessing `http://localhost:8888/first`.
+The folder `docs-page` is the docs page of our project.
+The page is quite simple for now and it's one of the state in our project.
+You can access the page accessing `http://localhost:8888/docs`.

-### Second page
+### Checkout

-The folder `second-page` is the second page of our project.
-The page is quite simple for now, but that's the second state of our project.
-You can access the page accessing `http://localhost:8888/second`.
+The folder `checkout-page` is the checkout page of our project.
+The page is quite simple for now and it's one of the state in our project.
+You can access the page accessing `http://localhost:8888/checkout`.

+### Categories page

+The folder `items-page` is the list of items page of our project.
+The page has a list of items by category, linking to a specific page for a item in our project.
+You can access the list page accessing `http://localhost:8888/items` and the list item page acessing `http://localhost:8888/items/:id`.

 ## Author